Community Healthy Eating Setting

 Trailer with Lakeside Foods Donation.
 (Left) Martha Black and Jamie Olcott .
 (Right) Bill and Bonnie McMillan and Lakeside Food's Jim Hoekstra.

-stock shelves at the food shelf
+2 people stocking shelves at the food shelf

 Stocking shelves at Wabasha Food Share.
 (Front ) Christine Catlin, (back) Martha Black, Food Shelf Manager.